 Preheat the oven to 375 F.

-Spoon meringue over the top while filling is still hot.
+Spoon the meringue over the top of the filling while it is still hot.
 The meringue should completely cover the lemon mixture.

-Bake for 10 to 12 minutes or until meringue is golden.
+Bake for 10 to 12 minutes or until the meringue is golden.

-Make sure pie is cooled completely before slicing.
+Make sure the pie is cooled completely before slicing.

 How to Store